msuhanov/regf/Windows registry file format specification.md

 4. When a key security item acts as a list entry, flink and blink point to the next and the previous entries of this list respectively.
 If there is no next entry in a list, flink points to a list header.
 If there is no previous entry in a list, blink points to a list header.

 #### Big data
-The *Big data* is used to reference a data larger than 16344 bytes (when the *Minor version* field of the base block is greater than 3), it has the following structure:
+The *Big data* is used to reference data larger than 16344 bytes (when the *Minor version* field of the base block is greater than 3), it has the following structure:

 Offset|Length|Field|Value|Description
 ---|---|---|---|---